Akane-banashi: Other media

 The first chapter of Akane-banashi received a motion comic adaptation, where voice actors, music and sound effects are heard as the manga images appear on screen.
 It was uploaded to Jump Comics' official YouTube channel in two parts on June 4 and 5, 2022.
 Akane and her father are voiced by Akane and Kappei Yamaguchi.
 In addition to being actual daughter and father, the Yamaguchis are also both rakugoka.

+Several rakugo events related to Akane-banashi have been held.
+The Akane-banashi no Kai (あかね噺の会) was first held at Uchisaiwai Hall on February 5, 2023, to commemorate the first anniversary of the manga's serialization.
+The second installment took place at the same venue on June 2, 2024, while the third was held at Kandamyoujin Hall on November 30, 2025.
+The Akane-banashi Rakugo Kai: Tousei Okamban Hyakugei Ryoran was held at Yurakucho Yomiuri Hall on May 7 and 8, 2026.

 Reception

+Sales and accolades

 By September 2022, the collected volumes of Akane-banashi had over 200,000 copies in circulation and volume one had been reprinted four times.
-With the release of volume 13 in September 2024, the manga had 2 million copies in circulation.
-The series has been recommended by Eiichiro Oda and Hideaki Anno.
-It was nominated for the 2022 Next Manga Award in the print manga category and ranked third out of 50 nominees.
+With the release of volume 13 in September 2024, the manga had 2 million copies in circulation; with the release of volume 20 in January 2026, the manga had over 3 million copies in circulation.
+The series was nominated for the 2022 Next Manga Award in the print manga category and ranked third out of 50 nominees.
 The series ranked fourth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 It ranked third in the Nationwide Bookstore Employees Recommended Comics of 2023.
 Akane-banashi ranked second in the 16th Manga Taishō, losing to Draw This, Then Die! by two points.
 It was also nominated for the 47th Kodansha Manga Award in the shōnen category in 2023.
 The New York Public Library included Akane-banashi on its 2023 list of the Best Books for Teens.
 Anime News Network's Richard Eisenbeis chose it as the Best New Manga of 2023, while Brigid Alverson of School Library Journal included it as one of the Top 10 Manga of 2023.
 The Young Adult Library Services Association included the first volume of Akane-banashi on its 2024 list of Great Graphic Novels for Teens.
 In 2024, Stephen Paul's English translation of the series for Viz Media was nominated for Best Translation at the inaugural American Manga Awards, which is co-organized by Anime NYC and Japan Society.